Empowering Youth

 Kijana Educational Empowerment Initiative, a non-profit organization, promotes and cultivates youth empowerment through educational development, cross-cultural dialogue, and sustainable and environmentally friendly economic growth, among under-served Kenyan school communities and American school communities.

 Kijana Educational Empowerment Initiative (Kijana) grew from a transformative experience as a volunteer teacher with WorldTeach, by Kijana President, James P. Cummings in 1987-88.
 Through inspired storytelling as a History and Social Studies teacher at the Benjamin School, in North Palm Beach, FL over a decade later, a new collaboration emerged.
 Students at The Benjamin School and Jim Cummings, a Social Studies teacher, raised tens of thousands of dollars from 1998-2001, toward creating a unique partnership between American and Kenyan community members.
 The funds were invested in a variety of infrastructure developments at Ebusiloli and Essaba and in bringing Mr. Abel Kutai, a Kenyan teacher to Florida to teach as a visiting teacher.
 Kijana was founded in 2002 to expand the efforts inaugurated in the 1998-2001 era.
 During the 2003-2019 era, Kijana invested in over 30 primary and secondary schools in several regions of Kenya and developed a pilot Global Student Summit (2010) in which students in schools in Kenya connected with students at The Benjamin School, to address global water issues.
 Our flagship school of that era, Mwituha, was reborn in 2006, as a result of our investments, and now has over 500 students.
-Kijana President, Jim Cummings, has also orchestrated the visits of over 50 Americans to the Kijana beneficiary school communities during this time period.
+Kijana President, Jim Cummings, also orchestrated the visits of over 50 Americans to the Kijana beneficiary school communities during this time period.
 2020 began a new era in which we opened the first Kijana Global Innovation School, in Mulusi Village, Sabatia-Butere, Kakamega County, Kenya.
 At the beginning of 2023, over 170 students were learning at the beautiful campus, which continues to grow and develop.
 Students are developing skills in exploration, discovery and innovation and the community is grateful and energized.

 Founded in 2002